 Performers need to adapt and apply their skills and talent to a variety of roles, genres, techniques and styles.

-'Within the performing arts it is very rare that you will begin with one focus and maintain that throughout your career,' explain Sarah and her team.
-'Writers move on to be directors, performers may become lighting designers for the stage, it is the nature of the industry to shift and change and that is what is so exciting about it.
-Therefore, think about your own versatility, be aware of the skills and knowledge you have but say yes to opportunities to extend and expand your interests and skills.'
+Over the course of a performing arts career it's also rare to stay in one place, with one focus.
+You need to be versatile as actors become directors, dancers become choreographers, musicians become teachers and performers become lighting designers or prop makers for the stage.
+It is the nature of the industry to shift and change and that is what is so exciting about it.
+Be aware of the skills and knowledge you have, but say yes to opportunities to extend and expand them.

 Flexibility is essentially about being able to multitask, and working part time during your studies will give you lots of practice as you seek to strike the right balance between your university, work and personal commitments.